pkale/employee_data_backend_engine/README.md

     ```
     flask run
     ```
     When the app is run, the data is automatically loaded onto the database.
+This allows the set up process to be quick and efficient.
+In the future, there could be a need to split these executions into two components for better maintainability of the engine.
 The data can be accessed at the following URL:
     ```
     postgresql://admin:admin@localhost:5432/poojakale
     ```